Redawt/f4-frost-guide/mo2.md

 These settings allow for files from mods to be loaded in-game.
 It is intentional that the bottom setting does not have anything after the =
 {:.info}

+**Note:** You can also add **bEnableWetnessMaterials=0** (or change it if it already exists) in your **Fallout4Prefs.ini** in MO2.
+This will deactivate the wetness effect from objects when it's raining.
+This causes snow to not be "wet" anymore.
+Only do this if you really want it or are bothered that snow sometimes has a slight wetness/reflection effect when it's raining.

 ## How to MO2
 If you need some information and help on how to use MO2, here are some helpful links: